 - The school’s students have earned outstanding USMLE Step 1 and Step 2 scores.

 - Students have access to superb clinical facilities at Carilion Clinic, with over 750 physicians representing more than 60 specialties.

 - Students complete a research project of publishable quality before graduation.

 - Each of the first five graduating classes achieved a 100 percent residency match rate.

 Virginia Tech is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award doctoral, masters, baccalaureate, and associate degrees.
 Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Virginia Tech.

-Effective June 19, 2014, the Liaison Committee on Medical Education (LCME) granted full accreditation for a term of five years to the medical education program leading to the MD degree at the Virginia Tech Carilion School of Medicine.
+Effective February 2019, the Liaison Committee on Medical Education (LCME) continued to grant full accreditation for a term of eight years to the medical education program leading to the MD degree at the Virginia Tech Carilion School of Medicine.